Novalnet-AG/orocommerce-payment-integration-novalnet/README.md

 ### Installation via Composer
 Follow the below steps and run each command in your terminal from the shop root directory
- ##### 1. Start with upgrading Composer to the latest version and make sure that the composer.json file will support all the latest versions.
+ ##### 1. Start with upgrading Composer to the latest version and make sure that the composer.json file supports all the latest versions.
  ```
  composer self-update
  ```